VUCA. Living and dealing with change.

 Ambiguity

-Volatile also means changing, unstable or fluctuating.
-For example, prices or brands can be erratic.
-Even people’s attitudes and opinions can be different from one day to the next.
-The keyword “stakeholder” and the way it is dealt with is increasingly moving into the forefront in projects.
-Dangers that result from the volatility of the VUCA world are, for example, outdated information, slow feedback loops and fear of risks.
+Volatile also means changeable, unstable or fluctuating.
+Prices or markets, for example, can be erratic.
+But people’s attitudes and opinions can also change from one day to the next.
+The keyword “stakeholders” and how to deal with them in projects is increasingly coming to the fore.
+Dangers that arise from volatility in the VUCA world include outdated information, too slow feedback or risk aversion.

-The volume of information is always increasing, and it is no longer independent – all the information is connected with each other.
-There are dependencies everywhere that must be taken into account.
-For example, when a business is active in many different countries with different regulations, or with extremely different cultures.
-The complexity of a VUCA world often means that only the symptoms are treated through short-term bug fixes or things become stiff because analysis seems impossible.
+The density of information is growing more and more; and the information does not only stand for itself, but is interconnected.
+There are dependencies everywhere that have to be taken into account.
+For example, a company operates in many countries, all of which have different legal requirements or whose cultures differ enormously.
+The complexity of the VUCA world often leads to dealing only with the symptoms, choosing short-term fixes or falling into a “rigidity” because analysis seems impossible.

 Volatility: